QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 # Improvements & Further Analysis
 For further analysis, comparisons can be made between Amazon Transcribe and other speech-to-text services including Dragon Professional, Otter, Speechmatic, etc… Readers may even use this data to do comparisons against other cloud service transcription services like Google Cloud’s Speech-to-Text or Microsoft Azure Speech to Text.
 These findings can help determine which services are worth the price since all of these examples are paid services.

 This project will also be helpful in comparing the quality of current closed captioning not just for shows on Netflix but for videos on YouTube and other video streaming webpages.
-This project has the potential to improve the quality of transcription algorithms and ultimately benefits deaf or hard of hearing individuals by making accurately transcribed content.
+This project has the potential to improve the quality of transcription algorithms and ultimately benefit deaf or hard of hearing individuals by highlighing the need for accurately transcribed content.